brifordwylie/aws_ml_engineer_capstone/README.md

 5. **Bootstrap Ensemble**: Bootstrapping involves repeatedly sampling from the training data and fitting the model multiple times to generate a distribution of predictions.
 This can be used to estimate prediction intervals.
 This approach is robust and doesn't make assumptions about a particular distribution.

 6. **Quantile Regression**: A set of models with different objective functions that can provide quantile estimates for predictions, offering a broader sense of the distribution within the training data.
 It helps in understanding the range and variability of predictions by estimating a range of quantiles that provide a 'spread' of target values within that region of feature space.

-7. **K-Nearest Neighbors (KNN) Model**: This model uses the distances to the nearest neighbors in feature space.
-Observations that have close neighbors with low variance in their target values will have higher confidence values, while those in high variance neighborhoods or sparse regions will have lower confidence.

 **These models and endpoints will be implemented using AWS SageMaker, leveraging its robust infrastructure for training, deploying, and scaling machine learning models.**